Tutorial Examples LLM Structured Extraction Incremental Processing Tutorial ~6 min read · updated

 This function combines file-level extractions into a single project summary:

-• Multi-file project — Ask the LLM to synthesize all file summaries into one cohesive project overview
+• Multi-file project: ask the LLM to synthesize the file summaries into one project overview.

-The result is a unified CodebaseInfo that represents the entire project, not individual files.
+The result is a unified CodebaseInfo that represents the entire project rather than individual files.

 main.py